BackofenLab/Cherri/README.md

 - experiment_name: name of the datasoruce of positve trusted RRIs
 - genome_file: path to 2bit genome file
 - context: how much context should be added at left an right of the sequence
+- pos_occ/ no_pos_occ: if postived instances should have the occupyed positions blocked with the IntaRNA call
+- block_ends: number of blocked nucleotides at the start and end of the sequence
+- no_sub_opt: # of ineractions IntraRNA will give is possible
+- chrom_len_file: tabular file containing chrom name \t chrom lenght for each chromosome

 #### Output
 - Positive and negative datasets stored in tabular format.